paezha/Accessibility-Food-Banks-Hamilton/README.md

 during the pandemic, but some parts of the city seem to have been particularly affected.
 To better highlight these changes, we used a local indicator of spatial autocorrelation (Anselin 1995) to explore the pattern of change in accessibility.
-Twenty-four TAZ are flagged as having significantly large losses of accessibility (at
+Twenty-four TAZs are flagged as having significantly large losses of accessibility (at
 ![p\\le 0.10](https://latex.codecogs.com/png.latex?p%5Cle%200.10 "p\le 0.10"),
 without correcting for multiple comparisons).
 Those zones are